 What carers do: in addition to regular everyday living support, elderly carers will help provide a diabetes-friendly diet and monitor the patient's blood sugar levels.

-Elderly care involves dealing with people from all walks of life, meaning that anyone joining the industry must learn how to cater for these kinds of conditions and more.
+Elderly care involves dealing with people from all walks of life, meaning anyone joining the industry must learn how to cater to these conditions and more.
 As such, you'll be continually learning throughout your aged care career.

 Enjoy A Rewarding Aged Care Career With OCA Short Courses